 After the surgery is completed or the bleeding has been stopped another way, the mother will likely require IV fluids.
 If she has lost a significant amount of blood, a blood transfusion may be needed to supplement her low blood count.

-No, there is no way to completely prevent a mother from experiencing uterine atony.
+There is no way to completely prevent a mother from experiencing uterine atony.
 However, healthcare providers can assess her risk using known information about her pregnancy and medical history.

 Uterine atony is a serious maternal complication that can have fatal outcomes, but the vast majority of mothers survive it and fully recover.
 However, this favorable prognosis is dependent on competent medical care.
-When birth injury medical negligence occurs, such as missing a risk factor for atony or making a surgical error when operating on the uterus, it can lead to preventable injuries for the mother and count as medical malpractice.

 A statute of limitations (SOL) is a law that sets a time limit on how long an injured person has to file a lawsuit after an accident.
 It is essential to understand that statutes of limitations vary based on the type of case and the state where it is filed.
 For instance, the deadline for birth injury claims is typically different from other claims, such as injury to personal property, fraud, contract disputes, and collection of debts.